sagarnildass/Robotics_Nanodegree/Project_1_RoboND-Rover-Project/README.md

 This step is highly similar to the `process_image` described above in the "Notebook Analysis - Mapping" section.
 There are only three more modifications.

 First, I only update the worldmap when Rover has a normal view.
 In other words, not when it is stuck in a rock, beyond the simulated world boundry, or got flipped and looking at the sky.
 I accomplish this by updating the world map only when Rover roll and pitch are both smaller than `0.7` or bigger than `359.5`.
+This increases the fidelity quite a bit because when we are braking hard or turning sharp, our roll and pitch are not close to zero and hence that is not the ideal position for mapping.

 ```
 roll, pitch = Rover.roll, Rover.pitch